 Swimming instructors, lifeguards, and pool personnel are responsible for the lives of their patrons and must know how to perform basic first aid, CPR, and operate an AED.
 Emergencies can happen both in and out of the water.
 Concerning administering CPR to infants and children, there are specific rules that differ from adults that these professionals must differentiate between.
 All lifeguards must have this certification to encompass all emergencies, from falls to drowning, safely.

-Having CPR-certified servers and staff at restaurants and cafeterias becomes a great asset.
+Having trained in CPR and Basic First Aid skills, the servers and staff at restaurants and cafeterias becomes a great asset.
 Not only are these workers always surrounded by people, but situations like falls, choking, and cardiac emergencies are commonplace.
 Therefore, having a good command of CPR and first aid is critical in any element of the food and beverage industry.

 If one of your job requirements is to learn a lifesaving skill and become certified in CPR, you'll need to take an online course and pass the certification exam.
 Many organizations and training centers offer online classes for workers in high-risk environments.

 As professionals, we get that you are busy with your professional fields and don't have the time to attend classroom-type certification courses.
-You can complete the training materials and take the certification exam 100% online with online CPR certification courses.
+You can complete the training materials and take the certification exam 100% online with CPR Certification courses.